Best Ever Caramel Corn With Nuts (Irresistible!)

 Ingredients – tailored to your taste

-Popcorn: You’ll want to buy good quality popping kernels for the best results.
-For a substitute/shortcut, buy pre-popped plain, non-GMO popcorn (as plain as you can find).
-Pre-popped is easier of course as it saves an extra step and a pot, but it is more expensive.
+• Popcorn: Use good-quality popping kernels for the best results.
+For a shortcut, buy pre-popped plain, non-GMO popcorn (as plain as possible).
+It’s pricier but saves time and a step.

-Butter: Use unsalted butter or salted.
-If using salted, sprinkle on a bit less salt before baking.
+• Butter: Use salted or unsalted butter.
+If using salted, use a bit less added salt.

-Brown Sugar: Use light or dark.
-Dark brown sugar has a more intense flavor.
+• Brown Sugar: Use light or dark.
+Dark brown sugar has a deeper, molasses-like flavor.

-Nuts: Use whatever nuts or combination of nuts you like such as almonds, pecans, macadamia, cashew or peanuts.
-You can, of course, leave out the nuts altogether.
+• Nuts: Use any nuts or combination of nuts you like, such as almonds, pecans, macadamia, cashews or peanuts.
+Or skip them for a nut-free caramel corn.

 Scroll down for full instructions in the recipe card.